 A small resource of mineralization has been drilled on a hill approximately 3,000 feet northwest of the Breeze pit.
 The limits to this mineralization have not been defined, but it is likely the upper portions of a deposit that dips to the south similar to the Breeze deposit.
 This mineralization could be the downfaulted extension of the Breeze deposit.
+Bravada drilled eight holes in the North Hill target in 2012, south of the North Hill resource and northwest of the Breeze pit, attempting to connect the two zones of mineralization.
+Four of the 2012 North Hill holes encountered thin intervals of mineralized rocks at shallow depths, with gold ranging from 0.179ppm to 0.208ppm.
+These intervals were interpreted as the eroded remnants of a mineralized horizon (Bravada, 2013).
 Considerable additional drilling will be required to fully define this target.